abe-101/hugo-profile/website/content/blog/how-to-install-nextcloud.md

 You will be asked for the email address, and it’s used for the renew notification.
 For the Letsencrypt TOS agreement, type ‘A’ to agree and for the share email address, you can type ‘N’ for No.

-The SSL certificates Letsencrypt for the netxcloud domain name has been generated, all located at the ‘/etc/letsencrypt/live/your-domain’ directory.
+The SSL certificates Letsencrypt for the Nextcloud domain name has been generated, all located at the ‘/etc/letsencrypt/live/your-domain’ directory.

 ## 5\.
 Download Nextcloud